 Carl Washburne State Park

-Welcome to the fun world of beachcombing on the Oregon Coast, where the waves serenade, and the sands hold secrets!
-The definition of beachcombing is the activity of searching the beach for natural and man-made objects.
-Let us guide you through all the cool stuff you can find and (may be take home) on your coastal adventure!
+Welcome to the fun world of beachcombing on the Oregon Coast, where the waves serenade and the sands hold hidden treasures!
+Beachcombing is the activity of searching the shore for natural and man-made objects, and we're here to guide you through the exciting things you can find (and maybe take home) on your coastal adventure!

-Oregon Coast Beachcombing is a popular activity for those who enjoy spending time at the seashore while searching for treasures that the ocean coastline reveals.
-A variety of items can be found on Oregon’s beaches - sea glass, driftwood, Japanese glass floats, shells, including popular sand dollars, and other fossilized marine creatures.
+Beachcombing along the Oregon Coast is a popular pastime for those who love spending time at the beach, searching for the ocean's revealed treasures.
+You can find an array of items on Oregon's beaches, including sea glass, driftwood, Japanese glass floats, shells (like the ever-popular sand dollars), and even fossilized marine life.

-The best part is those treasures are free!
-(Minus the cost of gas and calories expended on picking them up).
-Here are some of the unique finds to look out for.
+The best part?
+These treasures are free!
+(Well, aside from the cost of gas and the calories burned collecting them.)
+Here are some unique finds to keep an eye out for.

 Collecting Rocks and Minerals - Oregon Coast Rockhounding

-The ocean beaches of Oregon are famous and extremely popular for beach-tumbled agate, jasper, and petrified wood.
+Oregon's ocean beaches are famous for their beach-tumbled agates, jasper, and petrified wood, making them a hotspot for rockhounds.

 Tunnel Beach Oregon Coast